-Director – Danny Cannon, Screenplay – Trey Callaway, Producers – William S. Beasley, Stokely Chaffin, Erik Feig & Neil H. Moritz, Photography – Vernon Layton, Music – John C. Frizzell, Music Supervisors – Sharon Boyle & John Houlihan, Visual Effects – Threshold Digital Research Laboratories (Supervisor – Alison Savitch), Special Effects Supervisor – John D. Milinac, Prosthetic Effects – Matthew Mungle & Clinton Wayne, Production Design – Doug Kraner.
-Production Company – Mandalay Entertainment/Global Entertainment Productions
+Director – Danny Cannon, Screenplay – Trey Callaway, Producers – William S. Beasley, Stokely Chaffin, Erik Feig & Neal H. Moritz, Photography – Vernon Layton, Music – John C. Frizzell, Music Supervisors – Sharon Boyle & John Houlihan, Visual Effects – Threshold Digital Research Laboratories (Supervisor – Alison Savitch), Special Effects Supervisor – John D. Milinac, Prosthetic Effects – Matthew Mungle & Clinton Wayne, Production Design – Doug Kraner.
+Production Company – Mandalay Entertainment/Global Entertainment Productions.

 Jennifer Love Hewitt (Julie James), Brandy (Karla Wilson), Mekhi Phifer (Tyrell), Freddie Prinze Jr (Ray Bronson), Matthew Settle (Will Benson), Bill Cobbs (Estes), Jennifer Esposito (Nancy), Jeffrey Combs (Brooks), Jack Black (Titus), Muse Watson (Ben Willis)

 Julie James’s college roommate Karla Wilson wins a trip for four to the Bahamas in a radio competition and the two of them head there with their boyfriends.
 However, once at the island’s rundown hotel, Julie starts receiving taunting notes that say “I Still Know What You Did Last Summer” and begins to believe that Ben Willis is still alive.
 The others place this down to her hysteria but soon come to believe as the body count mounts.
 As they try to escape, they find themselves isolated by a storm, while the radio equipment and all boats off the island have been sabotaged.